Battle of the Golden Spurs: Forces

-In order to quell the revolt, Philip sent a powerful force led by Count Robert II of Artois to march on Bruges.
-Against the French, the Flemish under William of Jülich fielded a largely infantry force which was drawn mainly from Bruges, West Flanders, and the east of the county.
+To quell the revolt, Philip sent a powerful force led by Count Robert II of Artois to march on Bruges.
+Against the French, the Flemish under William of Jülich fielded an army of mostly infantry, drawn mainly from Bruges, West Flanders, and the east of the county.
 The city of Ypres sent a contingent of five hundred men under Jan van Renesse, and despite their city's refusal to join the revolt, Jan Borluut arrived with seven hundred volunteers from Ghent.

-The Flemish were primarily town militia who were well equipped and trained.
-The militia fought primarily as infantry, were organized by guild, and were equipped with steel helmets, mail haubergeons, spears, pikes, bows, crossbows and the goedendag.
+The Flemish forces were primarily town militia who were well equipped and trained.
+The militia fought primarily as infantry, were organized by guild, and were equipped with steel helmets, mail haubergeons, spears, pikes, bows, crossbows and the goedendag, a specifically Flemish weapon made from a thick, 5 ft wooden shaft and topped with a steel spike.
 All Flemish troops at the battle had helmets, neck protection, iron or steel gloves and effective weapons, though not all could afford mail armor.
-The goedendag was a specifically Flemish weapon, made from a thick -long wooden shaft and topped with a steel spike.
-They were a well-organized force of 8,000–10,000 infantry, as well as four hundred noblemen, and the urban militias of the time prided themselves on their regular training and preparation.
-About 900 of the Flemish were crossbowmen.
-The Flemish militia formed a line formation against cavalry with goedendags and pikes pointed outward.
-Because of the high rate of defections among the Flemish nobility, there were few mounted knights on the Flemish side.
-The Annals of Ghent claimed that there were just ten cavalrymen in the Flemish force.
+They were a well-organized force of 8,000–10,000 infantry, as well as four hundred noblemen acting as officers, and the urban militias of the time prided themselves on their regular training and preparation.
+About 900 of the Flemish were trained crossbowmen.
+The Flemish militia formed a line formation against the French cavalry with goedendags and pikes pointed outward.
+Because of the high rate of defections among the Flemish nobility, there were few mounted knights on the Flemish side; the Annals of Ghent claimed that there were just ten cavalrymen in the Flemish force.

-The French, by contrast, fielded a royal army with a core of 2,500 noble cavalry, including knights and squires, arrayed into ten formations of 250 armored horsemen.
+The French, by contrast, fielded an army built around a core of 2,500 noble cavalry, including knights and squires, arrayed into ten formations of 250 armored horsemen.
 During the deployment for the battle, they were arranged into three battles, of which the first two were to attack and the third to function as a rearguard and reserve.
 They were supported by about 5,500 infantry, a mix of crossbowmen, spearmen, and light infantry.
-The French had about 1,000 crossbowmen, most of whom were from the Kingdom of France and perhaps a few hundred were recruited from northern Italy and Spain.
+The French had about 1,000 crossbowmen, most of whom were from the Kingdom of France and perhaps a few hundred recruited from northern Italy and Spain.
 Contemporary military theory valued each knight as equal to roughly ten footmen.